Call 24/7 | Confidential & Discreet

 Biohazard Waste Disposal

 Biohazard is defined as “A biological agent or condition that constitutes a hazard to humans.”
 Biohazards include blood and bodily fluids that when exposed due to a traumatic accident, crime or death become infectious agents.
-Blood and bodily fluids contain pathogens (bacteria and viruses) that can spread diseases and ailments that in may not always curable ad could lead to death or have lifelong medical consequences.
+Blood and bodily fluids contain pathogens (bacteria and viruses) that can spread diseases and ailments that may not always be curable and could lead to death or have lifelong medical consequences.

-**We DO NOT pick up Regulated Medical Waste from medical facilities, medical offices or clinics – We only pick up from private homes and trauma scenes.**
+We DO NOT pick up regulated medical waste from medical facilities, medical offices or clinics

 Biohazard Waste – What is it?